Before and after: Photos chronicle an ex-heroin addict’s triumph over adversity

-Once addicted to heroin, and with 17 felony convictions on her record, Ginny Burton of Rochester, a rural Washington state town, has a message for those battling addiction or other life issues: It’s never too late to change.
+Once addicted to heroin, and with 17 felony convictions on her record, Ginny Burton has a message for those battling addiction or other life issues: It’s never too late to change.

 Ms. Burton, a 48-year-old resident of the rural Washington state town of Rochester, graduated in May from the University of Washington’s Seattle campus with a bachelor’s in political science.
 She plans to study for a master’s degree, a move aided by a 2020 award from the Harry S. Truman Scholarship Foundation, a federal agency.